Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure

-In this study, the elastic response within the crystal plasticity used in the ODMN formulation is described by the generalized form of Hooke’s law.
-This constitutive relation links the second Piola--Kirchhoff stress tensor $\mathbf{S}$ to the Green--Lagrange strain tensor $\mathbf{E}$ through the fourth-order elasticity tensor $\mathbb{C}$:
+The elastic response within the crystal-plasticity formulation adopted by ODMN is captured by a generalized Hooke's law, which relates the second Piola--Kirchhoff stress tensor $\mathbf{S}$ to the Green--Lagrange strain tensor $\mathbf{E}$ through the fourth-order elastic stiffness tensor $\mathbb{C}$:

-Here, $\mathbf{S}$ denotes the second Piola--Kirchhoff stress, $\mathbb{C}$ is the fourth-order elasticity tensor characterizing the material’s elastic moduli, and $\mathbf{E}$ is the Green--Lagrange strain tensor.
-The symbol $:$ denotes the double contraction between two tensors.
+Here $\mathbb{C}$ encodes the material's elastic moduli, and the operator $:$ denotes the double contraction between two tensors.